weynandk/info_threefold/src/tde/3botoffice/3botoffice.md

 - allows you to own all your data
 - faster, simple to use
 - cost-effective
-- compatible to work everywhere
+- able to work everywhere
 - has advanced features like real time collaboration

 ### Status